Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 - At the bottom of the deploy page, select your "Enable Automatic Deploys" if you would like updates to be deployed automatically when you push updates to Github.
 - Alternatively, click the "Deploy Branch" button to deploy updates manually.
 This would then need to be updated manually with any further changes.
 - Click "view" to view the deployed site.

+# Credits

+### Content

+- All text used throughout the site was written by me.
+- I have taken my pricing model from the company I work for - Quest Software.
+I have added some complexity to the pricing model just to create a more interesting and challenging app.
+But the idea of an uplift and the discounted second and third year price I have modeled on the pricing rules they I work with every day.

+### References

+- I  made extensive use of the Love Sandwiches tutorials on Code Institute when creating this project, it was a starting point and helped me in my understanding of how to manipulate data in a google sheet.

+- I used this video series linked in the Rich git hub repsoitory to help my understanding of how to use rich - https://calmcode.io/rich/introduction.html

+- I watched this tutorial to help with my understanding of how the use Pandas with Python - https://www.youtube.com/watch?v=vmEHCJofslg

+### Technologies
+- Gitpod is an online integrated development environment that was used to write my code.
+- Git was used for version control by committing changes via Gitpod.
+Changes are then stored by pushing them to GitHub.
+- GitHub was used to store the project code after pushing it from Git.
+- Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud, and was used to deploy the live project.
+- The Code Institute Python Essentials Template on GitHub was used to develop this project.
+- https://www.asciiart.eu/electronics/calculators - I got the image of a calculator from this site.
+I modified it slightly to show correctly in the terminal.
+- Google sheets - Used to store the user data and also the price list.
+- Pandas - I used Pandas for manipulation the data from the google sheet.
+- Colorama https://pypi.org/project/colorama/  - I used Colorama specifically for the input fields as I was getting an error when trying to use the RICH API for the input.
+- https://realpython.com/python-exceptions/ - I referenced this site for my exception handling.
+- https://peps.python.org/pep-0008/ - I referenced PEP8 to confirm my styling was correct.
+- https://github.com/Textualize/rich - I used rich to add colour to text and also for positioning of the calculator image.
+I also used the Rich api for generating the tables in the app.
+- Time api -I used this API to have the app pause at times so the user can read any messages being displayed.

+# Acknowledgements
+- Thank you to my mentor Ronan McClelland for all his support and advice.
+- Thanks to my husband and children who are so supportive of my learning journey with Code Institue.

+# Disclaimer
+This website is for educational use only.